nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    Below is the same window annotated to show what each part is for.<br>
    ![Annotated Ui](images/UiAnnotated.png)

-1. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type a command in the command box and press Enter to execute it.
+E.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list-client` : Lists all clients.